Reviews You Can Rely On

 Even though we turn to robot vacuums primarily for sucking up dry materials like dirt, hair, and crumbs, models with mopping features can take your hard floors to the next level by cleaning up sticky messes, dried liquid spills, and fine dust.
 If a model has a mopping function, we evaluate its abilities by testing it on wet spills and on dry stains.

-Separate Your Vacuuming And Mopping Schedules
+Separate Your Vacuuming and Mopping Schedules

 With hybrid robot mop vacuums, running both modes in one go can backfire, especially if mopping starts before vacuuming.
 This often leaves the robot dragging a soggy mop pad across your floors and, worse, onto your carpets.
-To avoid this, I recommend you set separate cleaning schedules: run a vacuum-only cycle first to pick up debris, then follow up later with a mop cycle.
+To avoid this, we recommend you set separate cleaning schedules: run a vacuum-only cycle first to pick up debris, then follow up later with a mop cycle.
 This keeps your mop pads cleaner, protects carpets from moisture, and results in a more effective clean overall.

 Mopping Scores